- Who We Are

 What services can I receive?

-- Short-term counseling (individual or group), provided by our staff in our offices for a variety of concerns members may have, from marital or family problems to stress or workplace issues or alcohol and drug addiction
+- Short-term individual counseling provided by professionallly trained and licensed counselors in our offices for a variety of concerns members may have, from marital or family problems to stress or workplace issues or alcohol and drug addiction

 - Assistance with referrals to outside services